nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Stables

   * Talk to the Stable Master.
   * Choose the option to feed 10, you'll get a Knee Pad for your trouble.
+(Angry Dragon Order: 2/3/5, 1/4, 2/3/5, 1/2)
   * Get the Manor Key on the cabinet.
   * Head to the Manor Entrance, avoid moving guards and the lights.